-If you enjoy gardening, at some point you’re going to want to plant new plants and seeds in soil.
-The problem is that soil isn’t always ideal for planting.
-In fact, soil can contain all kinds of bugs and pathogens that can negatively affect the growth of your plant.
+If you’re into gardening, chances are that you’re constantly planting new plants and seeds in the soil.
+The problem is, your soil may not always be ideal for planting.
+It can contain all kinds of bugs and pathogens that may negatively affect the growth of your plant.

-You could go out and buy new clean potting mix every time you want to plant some seeds or transplants, but this can be a pretty expensive exercise.
-The problem is that if you just grab some soil from your yard, it’s likely to be full of the following:
+You could go out and buy a new potting mix every time you want to plant some seeds or transplants, but this can be pretty expensive in the long run.

-- Fungus Gnats and Nematodes: These common tiny insects love to hide in the soil and cause problems.
-In fact, they are so common that you’ll likely even find them in fresh potting soil from the store.
-These insects will live in soil and lay their eggs there too.
-This can cause issues for plants.
+- Fungus Gnats and Nematodes: Fungus gnats and nematodes are so common that you’ll likely even find them in fresh potting soil.
+They love to hide in the soil and lay eggs, and they can be pretty harmful to your plants.

 - Weeds: The seeds from weeds are commonly found in soil.
-When you plant a new seed, the last thing you want is for weeds to grow alongside it and take out all of the soil nutrients.
+When you plant a new seed, the last thing you want is for weeds to grow alongside it and compete with it for nutrients.

-- Pathogens: There are thousands of different kinds of bacteria and viruses that live in regular soil.
-Many of them can harm your growing plant.
-In fact, pathogens like this can remain in the soil for a long time and may even be transferred from one plant to another, unless you eliminate them.
+- Pathogens: There are endless kinds of bacteria and viruses that live in regular soil.
+Many of them can harm your growing plant, and they can remain in the soil for a long time and get transferred from one plant to another unless you eliminate them.

-As mentioned earlier, even fresh potting soil can contain these kinds of problems.
-This is why it’s always best to look for sterilized potting soil.
+As mentioned earlier, even fresh potting soil can contain these pests and pathogens.
+So, sterilizing your soil is the best way to maintain your plants’ health.

-Of course, the cost can really build up if you need to do a lot of planting.
-This is why it’s a good idea to learn how to sterilize your own soil at home.
+You can always buy sterilized soil, but it’ll cost you a lot if you tend to do a lot of planting.
+That’s why it’s a good idea to learn how to sterilize your own soil at home.

 How to Sterilize Your Own Potting Soil Using Water

-The best way to kill pathogens and get rid of other soil pests is to sterilize the soil before you plant.
-There are a number of good ways to do this, but one of the most common is using boiling water.
+The best way to kill pathogens and get rid of other soil pests is to sterilize your garden soil before you plant.
+There are plenty of sterilizing methods, but boiling water is the most common one because it’s easy, affordable, and effective.

-Place the amount of soil that you want to sterilize into a bowl and then pour boiling water over it.
-Once the soil is moistened, you can then work it around with a spoon or other utensils.
-The hot water will kill the insects and their eggs in the soil and leave it fresh for planting.
+To start, place the amount of soil that you want to sterilize in a bowl, then pour boiling water over it.
+Once the soil is moist enough, start working it around with a spoon.
+The high temperature will kill the pests and their eggs in the soil and leave it fresh for planting.

 Are There Any Other Sterilization Methods?

-There are also other methods of sterilizing soil if you don’t trust the boiling water.
-Here are some that may work for you:
+There are other methods of sterilizing soil if you don’t trust the boiling water.
+Here’s a roundup of the most effective methods:

 1 – Using Steam

-Like boiling water, this is another effective and easy method of sterilizing soil.
-Just fill a pan with water and then place the layers of soil to be sterilized in a rack above it.
-You can then close the lid and bring it to a boil.
+Like boiling water, using steam is another effective and easy method of sterilizing soil.
+All you have to do is fill a pan with water, put your soil on a rack, and place the rack above the pan.
+You can then close the lid and bring the water to a boil.

 2 – Using an Oven